 What is a Single Point of Access Appointment (SPA)?

-- You will be offered advice on the day and referral to relevant support staff within student welfare.
+- You will be offered advice on the day and referral to a member of the wellbeing team

 Find us on Twitter @DMUwellbeing for tips and info on a range of mental health and wellbeing issues.